Where & When to Watch the Salmon Run in Toronto & North York (2025 Guide)

 When is the peak of the salmon run?

-Usually early to mid-October in Toronto, often immediately after rainfall that raises flows in the rivers.
+Usually early to mid-October in Toronto, often right after rainfall that raises river flows.
+September through early November is the broader viewing season.

 Can I see the salmon run in North York?